charliecalvert/CloudNotes/Assignments/GruntCheck.md

 [jsb]: https://github.com/beautify-web/js-beautify
 [gsg]: https://google.github.io/styleguide/javascriptguide.xml

-Note that I want you shorten lines longer than 120 characters.
-This can be complicated at time, but I believe this and the other style guidelines are reasonable, and we should follow them.
+Note that I want you to shorten lines longer than 120 characters.
+This can be complicated at times, but I believe this and the other style guidelines are reasonable, and we should follow them as closely as possible.
 Furthermore, it has proved nearly impossible to get either my students or me to properly format our code without some kind of hard metric, and this provides one for us.

 **NOTE**: _When viewing the Google style guide, you may find it easiest to select the **Toggle All Summaries** option at the top of the file._